-"The Molesworth had been on my radar a long time & finally, the opportunity presented itself.
-We were staying at Upcot station, looking at some horses actually.
-But we fluked brilliant clear autumn weather, so aside from the horses, my mission was to make the most of the wonderful conditions & try to return home with something great...
+"The Molesworth had been on my list for sometime and finally, the occasion presented itself.
+We were staying at nearby Upcot Station up the Awatere Valley, looking at some horses to buy.
+We struck brilliant clear autumn weather, so aside from the horses, my mission was to make the most of this opportunity and possibly return home with some great imagery.

-On our third day we drove south through Molesworth station & a couple of hours later in the middle of nowhere, a group of golden poplars & willows caught my eye, so I stopped to investigate.
-After clambering down the bank through thorny bushes & wild roses, I discovered this idyllic stream.
-What a stunning little spot in the middle of this vast, barren valley!
-After capturing my first scene, I explored further downstream & found this beautiful oasis.
-Wow, this was it!
-I could have stayed here all day, except we had to push on.
-But what a brilliant little find this was!"
+On our third day we drove south through Molesworth Station (N.Z.’s largest farm @ 440,000 acres) and after a couple of hours, a group of golden poplars and willows caught my eye, so we stopped to investigate.
+After clambering down the bank clad in thorny bushes, I discovered this lovely stream.
+What a stunning little place hidden away in the middle of this vast, barren valley!
+After capturing my first scene, I explored further downstream and found this second beauty spot.
+Gee, I could have easily stayed here all day, except we had to push on, but what an idyllic golden oasis in the middle of nowhere."

 Also available as a carefully crafted Fuji Flex print, the ultimate photographic print process that is available.
 This is face-mounted under True Vue 99% U.V. conservation clear acrylic & mounted onto Di-Bond for a modern, frameless look.
 The incredibly fine detail & impact that is portrayed with these is astounding & forms part of a stunning new range of imagery.